nikolakakis/geotour_crete_information/readme.txt

 = 1.0.2 =
 * Minor fixes
 = 1.0.1 =
-* CSS changes to improve grid items response to the parent container in order to be used in a variary of scenarios, even in sidebars
+* CSS changes to improve grid items response to the parent container in order to be used in a variety of scenarios, even in sidebars
-* Impovement of the admin page
+* Improvement of the admin page
 = 1.0.0 =
 * Initial release.

 == TODO ==
-* Create documentation.
-* Implement alternative display options for categories that needs admission and have working hours (like museums).
+* Implement alternative display options for categories needing admission and working hours (like museums).
 * Location details: Show detailed information about specific locations, including descriptions, images, and contact details.
-* Add support for more Geotour API endpoints.
 * Implement caching to improve performance.
-* Create a widget for displaying Geotour information in sidebars.
+* Create alternative display formats that are more suitable for sidebars.
+* Add an include and exclude parameters to force exclude or include a particular place, despite the distance from the position set in the lat and lon
 * Translate the plugin into other languages.

 == Under Consideration ==
 * Interactive maps: Display maps the markers for various locations in Crete.